-On 18 June, Robin Hutchinson will speak about his exciting work with local creative collective and charity, The Community Brain.
+On 18 June, Robin Hutchinson spoke about his exciting work with local creative collective and charity, The Community Brain.

 The Community Brain uses the widest range of the arts, local history, social enterprise and community-led regeneration in order to give places renewed importance and pride.
 They help people to imagine and command their own story – instead of following those written for them by others.